benallfree/pocketpages-site/pb_hooks/pages/(main)/docs/static-content.md

 2. **Use Caching**: Consider setting appropriate cache headers to improve performance for frequently accessed static resources.
 3. **Minify Assets**: Minify CSS and JavaScript files to reduce their size and improve load times.
 4. **Secure Sensitive Files**: Avoid storing sensitive information in static files, as they are publicly accessible.

-## Summary

-PocketPages automatically treats any file that isn't an EJS template and doesn't begin with a `+` or `_` as a static file.
-These files are served directly by the underlying Echo framework, which handles content type inference, streaming, and other necessary details.
-By organizing your static files and using best practices, you can ensure efficient and secure delivery of these resources to your users.